-If the sequence information thus filed does not conform to the requirements of Rule 30(1) in conjunction with the rules laid down by the President of the EPO, then a communication under Rule 30(3) is sent to the applicant requesting correction (see A‑IV, 5).
+If the late-filed sequence information or sequence listing does not conform to the requirements of Rule 30(1) in conjunction with the rules laid down by the President of the EPO, then the communication under Rule 30(3) is sent to the applicant (see A‑IV, 5).

 The above applies regardless of whether or not the late-filed parts of the description result in a change of the date of filing (see A‑II, 5.3) or if the late-filed missing parts can be based on the claimed priority, allowing the original date of filing to be maintained (see A‑II, 5.4).
 If, however, the late-filed parts of the description result in a change of the filing date, any communication according to Rule 30(3) which might be required will only be sent after the one-month period for the withdrawal of the late-filed parts has expired without the applicant having withdrawn them (see A‑II, 5.5).

-In the case where the applicant inserts a sequence listing which conforms to the requirements of Rule 30(1) into the description as a late-filed part of the description according to Rule 56, the sequence listing so added is considered part of the description on the date of filing (regardless of whether or not this has changed).
-That is to say, in this case Rule 30(2) does not apply.
+In the case where the applicant inserts a sequence listing into the description as a late-filed part of the description according to Rule 56, the sequence listing so added, whether standard-compliant or not, is considered part of the description on the date of filing (regardless of whether or not this has changed) and, consequently, is published with the European patent application.

 The rare possibility to file a sequence listing as a late-filed missing part must, however, be clearly differentiated from those cases where the application as filed contains: